franktcao/franktcao.github.io/_posts/2020-07-27-setting_up.md

 brew install pyenv
 ```

-If you're using Mac OSX, your shell is likely `zsh` so you'd need to also run
+With Mac OSX, your shell is likely `zsh` so you'd need to also run

 ```shell script
 echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.zshrc